Can Stress Cause Acid Reflux?

 Gastroesophageal reflux disease, commonly known as acid reflux, is a digestive disorder in which stomach acid flows back up into the esophagus, causing irritation and discomfort.

-While there are several factors that can contribute to the development of acid reflux, stress is often cited as a leading cause.
+While several factors can contribute to the development of acid reflux, stress is often cited as a leading cause.

-When the body is under stress, it produces a variety of hormones and chemicals that can weaken the lower esophageal sphincter, allowing stomach acid to escape into the esophagus.
+When the body is under stress, it produces a variety of hormones and chemicals that can weaken the lower esophageal sphincter.

 This can lead to symptoms such as heartburn, regurgitation, and difficulty swallowing.
 Fortunately, there are several home treatments for stress-related heartburn, including relaxation techniques, dietary changes, and over-the-counter medications.